inambioinfo/dnasequenceassembler/README.md

 $ py.test dnasequenceassembler/test.py
 ```

-## FASTA PARSER
+## FASTA PARSER AND FASTA SEQUENCE LIMITS
 [FASTA format](https://en.wikipedia.org/wiki/FASTA_format)

+### Fasta sequence convention
-1. no more than 80 characters per license
+1. no more than 80 characters per line
 2. first line of the FASTA file starts with ">"

-## LIMITS
+### sequence limitations

 1. at most 50 DNA sequences in FASTA format
 2. character set is limited to T/C/G/A